MesfinD/hpc-bash/_episodes/12-scheduler.md

 ## Canceling a job

 Sometimes we'll make a mistake and need to cancel a job.
-This can be done with the `scancel` command.
+This can be done with the `qdel` command.
 Let's submit a job and then cancel it using its job number.

 ```
-sbatch example-job.sh
+qsub example-job.sh
-squeue -u yourUsername
+qstat -u yourUsername
 ```
 {: .bash}
 ```